HPAS

 • Salient features of Indian Society: Unity in Diversity

-• Social Institutions: Family, Marriage, Kinship, Religion, and Social Stratification
+• Social Institutions: Family, Marriage, Kinship, Religion

-• Women Empowerment and Social Justice:
+• Women Empowerment and Social Justice

 • Child Rights and Right to Education

-• Rights of Differently-abled persons and Quality of life
+• Rights of Differently-abled persons

 SUB UNIT–2: Core Values in Public Service and Governance

-• Accountability
+• Philosophical basis: Integrity, Professionalism, Accountability

-• Information Sharing and Right to Information
+• Objectivity and Transparency, Right to Information

 • Codes of Conduct, Work Culture